ghga-de/milestones-docs/50-dhole/technical_specification.md

 #### Transformation 2: Count References

-* The transformation shall count how many target objects are referenced from each source object given the reference name.
+* The transformation shall count how many target objects are referenced from each source object given the relation name.
 * The transformation shall validate whether the target is defined with multiplicity and fail otherwise

 Example config: